TFong1/Cyclistic/README.md

         CONSTRAINT PK_cyclistictripdata_rideid PRIMARY KEY (ride_id)
     )

-Repeat the above processes for the rest of the monthly trip data tables.
-Once that is complete, use the following SQL statement to copy each table to the main table (dbo.[cyclistic.tripdata]).
+Now incorporate the monthly data tables into the main data table.
+Use the following SQL statement to copy each table to the main table (dbo.[cyclistic.tripdata]).

     INSERT INTO dbo.[cyclistic.tripdata] (
         ride_id,